dotnetcore/FlubuCore/docs/en/buildscript-fundamentals.md

 Target can have dependencies on other targets.
 All dependenies will be executed before target in the specified order.

-When targetC is executed target’s will be executed in the following order: TargetB, TargetA, TargetC
+When targetC is executed target’s will execute in the following order: TargetB, TargetA, TargetC

 ```C#
 var targetA = context.CreateTarget("TargetA");